binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 }
 ```

-This timer is update very often and give the delta to the main screen.
+This timer is updated very often and gives the delta to the main screen.

 #### The Audio player

 One of our problem each year is the timing.
-We play music and we want that a specific music is played at the end.
+We play music and we want a specific music to be played at the end.
 Let me explain it more easily.
-If we start the countdown 45min before the beginning of the Keynote we want that the last song played is, for example, ACDC - Thunderstock and we want the countdown show **00:00** when Thunderstock is finishing...
+If we start the countdown 45min before the beginning of the Keynote and we want the last song to be played to be, for example, ACDC - Thunderstock and we want the countdown to show **00:00** when Thunderstock is finishing...
 It was not very easy because we have to calculate the right time to start our playlist, be sure to not stop it, ...

 So I got an idea.
-What if I can specify what is the last song, it's duration and if the countdown automatically switch to this song when it's the right moment?
-That's why I do an evolution in my AudioPlayer class
+What if I can specify what is the last song, its duration and what if the countdown automatically switched to this song when it's the right moment?
+That's why I did an evolution in my AudioPlayer class

 ```javascript
 'use strict'